On the Whitehead theorem for nilpotent motivic spaces: Connectivity of fibers and cofibers

 \subsubsection{Comparing fibers and cofibers}

-We record the following result about comparison of horizontal and vertical fibers in a commutative diagram which will be used repeatedly in the sequel; this statement is undoubtedly very old (e.g., see \cite[Lemma 2.1]{CMN} where it stated as ``well-known") and holds in any infinity category with finite limits.
+We record the following result about comparison of horizontal and vertical fibers in a commutative diagram for lack of a convenient reference.
+It will be used repeatedly in the sequel; the statement is undoubtedly very old (e.g., see \cite[Lemma 2.1]{CMN} where it stated as ``well-known") and holds in any $\infty$-category with finite limits.
 The consequence at the end of the statement about fibers of composites was observed by Quillen \cite[3.10 Remark]{QuillenHA}.

 \begin{proposition} A commutative square in $\ho{k}$ of the form

 can be embedded in a commutative diagram of the form:

 where (a) there is an equivalence $\mathscr{X} \cong \fib(\mathscr{X}_{00} \to \mathscr{X}_{01} \times_{\mathscr{X}_{11}} \mathscr{X}_{10})$, and (b) all rows and columns are fiber sequences.
 In particular, if $f: \mathscr{X} \to \mathscr{Y}$ and $g: \mathscr{Y} \to \mathscr{Z}$ are maps in $\ho{k}$, then there is a fiber sequence of the form